scalawithcats/scala-with-cats/src/pages/case-studies/mapreduce/index.md

 TODO:

-- talk about map-reduce -- it's just foldMap
+- DONE - talk about map-reduce -- it's just foldMap
-- introduce/reimplement foldMap
+- DONE - introduce/reimplement foldMap
-- implement parallelFoldMap to mimic map-reduce
+- DONE - implement parallelFoldMap to mimic map-reduce
-  - mention that we're specifically imitating multi-machine map-reduce where we need to split data between machines in large blocks
+  - DONE - mention that we're specifically imitating multi-machine map-reduce where we need to split data between machines in large blocks
-  - implement in terms of our foldMap first
+  - DONE - implement in terms of our foldMap first
-  - then implement in terms of Cats' foldMap
+  - DONE - then implement in terms of Cats' foldMap
-  - mention that futures are a dumb monad
-    - reimplement parallelFoldMap as a direct call to Cats' foldMapM
-- talk about traverse
+  - DONE - talk about traverse
 - summary
   - real-world map-reduce has communication costs
   - multi-cpu map-reduce doesn't have communication costs